dnielsen/uploadvalidate/README.md

 # Upload Validate
-Node.js app which uploads comments with images and lets user's validate image categories
+A Node.js app which uploads comments with images and lets user's validate image categories

 ### App Dependencies